 How to prevent mold growth in your home

 Mold is expensive, and filing claims related to mold growth can cause your insurance premiums to skyrocket.
 The best way to prevent infestations is to provide your home with regular upkeep.
 Follow these tips to keep mold out of your house.

 Control humidity levels

 Relative humidity levels higher than 60% are ripe conditions for mold growth, so you’re going to want to keep your levels between 30% and 60%.
 If your home has a propensity for reaching peak levels, invest in a dehumidifier.

-If you noticed water is leaking in from the outside through your roof and windows, or the pipes beneath your bathroom sink produce a steady drip every time you run the faucet, there are a couple things you should keep in mind:
+If you notice water from outside is leaking in through your roof and windows, or the pipes beneath your bathroom sink produce a steady drip every time you run the faucet, there are a couple of things you should keep in mind:

-1) There’s more where that came from, so inspect areas around the leak and if necessary, dry, ventilate, and clean affected areas wearing gloves using detergent and water.
+There’s more where that came from.
+Inspect areas around the leak and if necessary, dry, ventilate, and clean affected areas using detergent and water.

-Inspect your roof once and a while to make sure there aren’t any easy access points for water.
-While you’re up there, check your gutters and clear them of any buildup of leaves or debri that isn’t allowing for proper drainage of rain water.
+Inspect your roof every few months to make sure there aren’t any easy access points for water.
+While you’re up there, check your gutters and clear them of any buildup of leaves or debris that aren’t allowing for proper drainage of rainwater.

-Carpeting, especially carpeting in your basement, bathrooms, kitchen, or laundry room, is prime territory for mold.
-Wall-to-wall carpeting in particular should be avoided, as any moisture that develops in the drywall or baseboards could find its way underneath, and the only way to properly clean the resulting mold would be to tear up the carpet.
-If you decide to carpet your home, be mindful of its placement and don’t go overboard.
+Carpeting — especially carpeting in your basement, bathrooms, kitchen, and laundry room — is prime territory for mold.
+Wall-to-wall carpeting in particular should be avoided, as any moisture that develops in the drywall or baseboards could find its way underneath.
+If you decide to carpet your home, be mindful of its placement, especially in areas prone to water damage.